NidhitheCoder/reactDeveloper-2020/readme.md

 - Predictible state management using the 3 principles.they are;

   ```
-    * <u> Single principle of truth <u>.
+    * Single principle of truth .
       - One single object describes entire state of the app.

     * State is read only.
       - Not modifyinng the object.
       - It prevent unexpected errors.
       - The state that modified with Redux is never get modified.
 We would to create a new state after each action is taken by user.

     * Changes using pure functions.
-      - Pure functions :- Receives and input and always return an output that is predictible.
+      - Pure functions :- Receives and input and always return an output that is predictable.
       - Action -> Root Reducer -> Store -> (react) -> DOM Changes
         - a Reduces is a pure function.
         - the output is created by  reducer is state (Store, called it in redux).

   ```

 - Uses an architecture pattern called Flex Pattern.
 In this everithing flows one way.
   - Action -> Dispatcher -> Store -> View